 EMDR therapy is applied with a three-pronged approach, addressing:

-1. THE PAST: to process memories and identify old experiences that are still negatively affecting an individual.
+- THE PAST: to process memories and identify old experiences still negatively affecting an individual.

-2. THE PRESENT: to understand current experiences, behaviors and reactions that define day to day life.
+- THE PRESENT: to understand current experiences, behaviors, and reactions that define day-to-day life.

 [1] “Research has shown that about five hours of EMDR treatment eliminates PTSD in 84 to 100 percent of civilians with a single trauma experience, including rape, accident, or disaster.
 When civilians experience multiple traumas, more treatment is needed.
 Research indicates that about eight to twelve hours of treatment can result in a 77 to 80 percent elimination of multiple-trauma PTSD in civilians.” —Shapiro and Forrest, 2016.

-[2] For more discussion of EMDR therapies, as well as citations for studies attesting to its effectiveness in different populations, please see Shapiro and Forrest, 2016, especially pp. 5-7.
+[2] For more discussion of EMDR therapies and citations for studies attesting to its effectiveness in different populations, please see Shapiro and Forrest, 2016, especially pp. 5-7.